Cohabitation Investigations

 Have you been ordered to pay alimony as part of your divorce settlement?
 Alimony, also known as spousal support, is necessary for some divorce actions.
 Alimony is paid above and beyond child support and helps the low-earning spouse reach their daily living expenses.
 However, some people try to take advantage of the law and commit spousal support fraud.
 If this is the case you need a New Jersey Private Investigator you can trust.

-This cutting-edge technology makes our New Jersey Cohabitation Investigations much more financially efficient for our clients.
-The proper deployment of these live-streaming concealed cameras is changing how investigations are done.
-Do not hesitate to contact Cowan Investigations in order to learn more about our new remote live-streaming hidden surveillance cameras.
-This new concealed camera technology will increase our surveillance coverage to 24 hours, 7 days a week, while drastically reducing costs to our clients for obtaining evidence.
+This cutting-edge concealed camera unmanned surveillance technology makes our New Jersey Cohabitation Investigations much more financially efficient for our clients.
+The proper deployment of these live-streaming concealed cameras is changing how New Jersey Cohabitations investigations are conducted.
+Do not hesitate to contact Cowan Investigations to learn more about our new remote live-streaming hidden unmanned surveillance cameras.
+This new concealed camera technology will increase our surveillance footprint while drastically reducing costs to our clients for obtaining evidence.

 Until recently, reducing or stopping alimony payments was difficult in the State of New Jersey.
 But in 2014, the state passed a bill that implemented long-overdue changes to the Alimony Law that leveled the playing field, as it relates to cohabitation.
 Per the new law, even if the one receiving alimony is in a relationship with someone who maintains a separate residence, it is still possible to prove cohabitation and revoke the alimony you have paid as a violation of the divorce agreement.